-Please accept our apologies that this incident occurred.
-We are committed to maintain the privacy of personal information in our possession and have taken many precautions to safeguard it.
+CCM Health values your privacy and deeply regrets that this incident has occurred.
+We are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
 We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your personal information.
+Since detecting the incident, we have reviewed and revised our information security practices, and implemented additional security measures to mitigate the chance of a similar event in the future.